REVIEW DETAIL PAGE

 Summary

 If you're choosing a Taycan because it's a more practical version of what an electric 911 might be like, then you'll probably like the Taycan Cross Turismo even more.
 It manages to feel both involving and commanding to drive and, like the standard Taycan, is stupendously quick in its faster forms.
-Also like the standard Taycan though, it's EV range figures are some way from the class best.
+Also like the standard Taycan though, it's EV range figures are some way from the class best, even with the changes made to this improved model.
 But since a typical owner will have several other combustion sports luxury models in his or her oak-timbered garage, that shouldn't matter much.
 Of greater importance is whether the dawn-of-time looks represent the statement you want to make at the golf club.
-If you're happy with that, make sure you tick the 'Off-Road Design Package' option, a must-have if said club is at the end of the kind of rutted track that might ruin a conventional Taycan.
+If you're happy with that, you'll like the included 'Off-Road Design Package', which will come in useful if said club is at the end of the kind of rutted track that might ruin a more conventional Taycan.
 Actually, a drive in one of these might ruin a conventional Taycan for you.
 In many ways, it's the next stage on.